Muse-haut/Miyo/README.md

 # Miyo - Bot Discord

-## 📌 Avant-propos
+## 📌 Forewords

-Avant toute utilisation du bot, que ce soit en privé ou en public, merci de lire attentivement ce fichier.
+Before any utilisation of the bot, in private or in public, please read this file.

+You can use this bot how you want, but please credit me.

+The following are comments about the use of my bot (not yours with this code), the regulations of my bot, but also its features.
+If you download and host your own bot using my code, this readme will not regulate your bot, leaving you with complete freedom.

 - **Bot** : Miyo#1437
-- **Créateur** : museau__
+- **Créateur/Creator** : museau__
-- **Nous** : Équipe travaillant sur le projet
+- **Nous/Us** : Équipe travaillant sur le projet/The team behind the project

-⚠️ Ce bot n'est pas terminé, il est toujours en évolution et en mise à jour constantes !
+⚠️ This bot isn't finished yet, he's in constant evolution and update quite often

-## 🔹 1 - Informations générales
+## 🔹 1 - General informations
-L’usage de ce bot peut se faire dans deux contextes :
-- **En privé** : Utilisation sur un serveur sur invitation (non public).
-- **En public** : Utilisation sur un serveur accessible librement sur internet.

-L’accès à ce bot est restreint.
-Pour l’inviter sur votre serveur, l’autorisation du créateur est requise.
-Contactez-le en message privé pour en faire la demande.
+This bot can be used in two context :
+- **In private** : Uses of the bot in a server on invite (non-public)
+- **In public** : Uses of the bot in a server in which we can access with a link somewhere in the internet

+For the moment, the access of the bot is limited.
+If you want to invite him to your server, you'll need to have the authorisation of the creator.
+Contact him in private messages on discord

 ## ⚠ 2 - Clause de non-responsabilité sur le partage de contenu
 Vous pouvez inclure ce bot dans du contenu en ligne (images, vidéos, streams, etc.), mais toute utilisation dans un cadre illégal, contraire à l’éthique, haineux ou pornographique est interdite.
 Cela inclut :